mrjoshuap/SATraining/intro/6_spcContainers.md

 Vendor       : Red Hat, Inc.
 ```

-###Using sadc
+### Using sadc

 The sadc container is our "system activity data collector", it is the daemon that runs in the background that provides the ongoing performance data that sar parses and presents to you.
-This container is meant to run in the background only, it is not an interactive container like rhel-tools.
+This container is meant to run in the background only, it is not an interactive container like atomic-tools.

 * Do these steps on node 1 only.
 Install the sadc container:

 ```
 # atomic install rhel7/sadc
 Pulling repository [PRIVATE_REGISTRY]/rhel7/sadc
 1a97a9cc4d1b: Download complete
 Status: Downloaded newer image for [PRIVATE_REGISTRY]/rhel7/sadc:latest docker run --rm --privileged --name sadc -v /:/host -e HOST=/host -e IMAGE=[PRIVATE_REGISTRY]/rhel7/sadc -e NAME=name [PRIVATE_REGISTRY]/rhel7/sadc /usr/local/bin/sysstat-install.sh
 Installing file at /host//etc/cron.d/sysstat